Ductwork maintenance tips

 Frequently Asked Questions

-While some basic ductwork maintenance can be done DIY, it's generally recommended to have a professional HVAC technician perform a thorough cleaning and inspection of your ductwork system.
+While you can perform some basic ductwork maintenance like vacuuming accessible areas, it's generally recommended to have a professional HVAC technician clean your ductwork to ensure it's done thoroughly and safely.

 Connect with certified professionals in your area